2026 Forest of Reading Winners Revealed: Canadian Students Celebrate Their Favourite Books

 2026 Silver Birch Express Award® Winner for Grades 3-4, fiction, non-fiction

-The Great Puptective: Purranormal Activity - Written and Illustrated by Alina Tysoe and Published by Simon and Schuster
+The Great Puptective: Purranormal Activity - Written and illustrated by Alina Tysoe and Published by Simon and Schuster

 In the second hilarious installment of this graphic chapter book series, Poppy the puptective faces a spooky new mystery involving a possible poltergeist.
 While trying to figure out who has been destroying the furniture at home, Poppy notices strange nighttime activity connected to the mysterious new neighbors next door.
 After spotting what may be a ghost playing with Truffles the cat’s toys, Poppy and Truffles team up to investigate the eerie case together.
 Perfect for readers who enjoy fun, mystery-filled stories